TTWNO/tait.tech/ideas/index.md

 Best idea is to get in contact with the guys who make [this meme generator](https://imgflip.com/memegenerator) as most memes there are at least partially described.

+#### 1.5 Talking Anarchy

+I would like to make a Linux distro which combines the easy of installation of [Anarchy Linux](https://www.anarchylinux.org/) with the speech tools available from [Talking Arch](https://talkingarch.info/).

+This should require relatively little effort, as Talking Arch has a tool to build your own ISOs with additional packages (IIRC).

 ### 2. *NIX Ideas

 #### 2.1 Fan/Sensor Driver for My Old Toshiba